-"There's really nothing you can do with 3D printing that you can't do another way,"
+"3D printing can do things that you just can't do in any other way"

 Dr. Tim Erdle, DMD, a clinical assistant professor at Pitt Dental Medicine, sees even more potential uses for digital dentistry and 3D printing in the future.
 He encourages his colleagues to imagine patients who have experienced trauma or neglect and need to restore function, bite and smile through surgery.
 He hopes dental surgeons will one day obtain a conebeam/3D image of the patient, convert the data into a model using software, digitally augment the bone via a surgical guide, print a mandible or part of a maxilla for example, perform trial surgery, and then implant it into the patient.
 "It provides training and set-up for the surgery, and lowers the time, so surgery is easier, more predictable for the doctor and the patient," he said.